desec-io/desec-stack/docs/rrsets.rst

         Authorization:"Token {token}" ttl:=86400

 If the RRset was updated successfully, the API returns ``200 OK`` with the updated RRset in the reponse body.
-If not all required fields were provided, the API responds with ``400 Bad Request``.
-If the ``records`` value was semantically invalid, ``422 Unprocessable Entity`` is returned.
+If there is a syntactical error (e.g. not all required fields were provided or the type was not specified in uppercase), the API responds with ``400 Bad Request``.
+If field values were semantically invalid (e.g. when you provide an unknown record type, or an `A` value that is not an IPv4 address), ``422 Unprocessable Entity`` is returned.
 If the RRset does not exist, ``404 Not Found`` is returned.